qdrant/landing_page/qdrant-landing/content/features/filtrable.md

 weight: 30
 ---

-Qdrant supports additional payload associated with vectors.
+Support additional payload associated with vectors.
-Qdrant not only stores payload but also allows filter results based on payload values. \
+Not only stores payload but also allows filter results based on payload values. \
-Unlike Elasticsearch k-NN search, Qdrant does not perform post-filtering, so it guarantees that all relevant vectors will be retrieved.
+Unlike Elasticsearch post-filtering, Qdrant guarantees all relevant vectors are retrieved.